tolitius/venona/README.md

 # venona

 It all started from [Venona Project](http://en.wikipedia.org/wiki/Venona_project).
-And then the crypto tools just kept evolving...
-And they still are.
+And then the crypto tools just kept evolving... they still are.

 ## usage